-Your vocational training
+Your vocational training at FH Dortmund

 In the first days of your vocational training, you will receive all kinds of information on our University.
 Here, you can meet your colleagues and get to know your future working environment.

 During your training, you will assume various responsibilities and work in a friendly atmosphere.
 Your practical supervisors in the individual areas will be there to answer all of your questions.
 Your performance will be assessed in regular feedback meetings where you can also give feedback to the department you are working in.
 If your performance is good, you may have the option to complete a part of your training abroad, for example at an institution of higher education.

 After you complete your training, we offer you a fixed-term employment contract for at least one year with the option of further employment.

 A total of 16 apprentices are currently completing their vocational training at Fachhochschule Dortmund.

 Find out which vocational trainings we offer and what training contents to expect